EpinelPS/EpinelPS/README.md

 [![Discord](https://img.shields.io/discord/1261717212448952450?style=flat-square)](https://discord.gg/Ztt6Y9vQjF)

 </div>
 Private/local server for Nikke.
-NOTE: This project is in a very early state so many features in the game do not work.
 Discord server: https://discord.gg/Ztt6Y9vQjF

+> [!WARNING]
+> This project is in a very early state so many functions in the game do not work.

 ## Usage
 Download the latest release/GitHub actions build, and run ServerSelector.Desktop.exe as administrator (to modify DNS hosts file and install a CA cert).
 Make sure to close the game and launcher first.
 Select Local server, and then click save.
 After that, start nksrv.exe to start the actual server.